Tomokazu Yoshida

-Tomokazu Yoshida (吉田 友一, Yoshida Tomokazu) is a former Japanese actor previously under the management of Agape and Avex Entertainment.
+Tomokazu Yoshida (吉田 友一, Yoshida Tomokazu) is a former Japanese actor and model previously under the management of Agape and Avex Entertainment.

 Career

 In 2018, Yoshida married Mika Kikuchi, his co-star from Tokusou Sentai Dekaranger.
 In the same announcement, he announced that he was retiring from acting to become an acupuncturist.

+Post-actor career

+Yoshida would later briefly step out from retirement to reprise his role as Tekkan alongside his other co-stars in Tokusou Sentai Dekaranger 20th: Fireball Booster.
+He was in the prefectural regional revitalization cooperation team in Kochi City, where he currently lives, to promote the city for production of the movie to be located in alongside tourism.